 A risk factor is something about you that increases your chance of getting a disease or having a certain health condition.
 Some risk factors for heart disease you cannot change, but some you can.
-Changing the risk factors that you have control over will help you live a longer, healthier life.
+Changing the risk factors that you have control over may help you live a longer, healthier life.

-Some of the things about you that increase your risk of getting heart disease that you CANNOT change are:
+Some of your heart disease risks that you CANNOT change are:

 Some of the risks for heart disease that you CAN change are:

 - Not smoking.
 If you do smoke, quit.

 - Controlling your cholesterol through diet, exercise, and medicines.

 - Controlling high blood pressure through diet, exercise, and medicines, if needed.

 - Controlling diabetes through diet, exercise, and medicines, if needed.